leobalter/leobalter.github.io/_posts/2014-01-26-pragmatic-code-consistency.markdown

 [PR on Github]: https://github.com/whatwg/xhr/pull/16

 He took it to a very personal taste and forgot the importance of the project he is editing.
 Forget about liking or not liking semicolons, focus on keep it consistent.
 The flaw was because the spec presents multiple code styles.
-I'm not arguing here that is needed to insert semicolons on every statement, although I like it. **I'm arguing that having 10% if the code with another style would lead some readers to deviate their attention for that differences**.
+I'm not arguing here that is needed to insert semicolons on every statement, although I like it. **I'm arguing that having 10% of the code in another style would lead some developers to deviate their attention for that differences**.

 The more you keep consistency, more you focus on what's important.